Bird: Definition

 Aves and a sister group, the order Crocodilia, contain the only living representatives of the reptile clade Archosauria.
 During the late 1990s, Aves was most commonly defined phylogenetically as all descendants of the most recent common ancestor of modern birds and Archaeopteryx lithographica.
 However, an earlier definition proposed by Jacques Gauthier gained wide currency in the 21st century, and is used by many scientists including adherents to the PhyloCode.
 Gauthier defined Aves to include only the crown group of the set of modern birds.
-This was done by excluding most groups known only from fossils, and assigning them, instead, to the broader group Avialae, in part to avoid the uncertainties about the placement of Archaeopteryx in relation to animals traditionally thought of as theropod dinosaurs.
+This was done by excluding most groups known only from fossils, and assigning them, instead, to the broader group Avialae, on the principle that a clade based on extant species should be limited to those extant species and their closest extinct relatives.

 Gauthier and de Queiroz identified four different definitions for the same biological name "Aves", which is a problem.
 The authors proposed to reserve the term Aves only for the crown group consisting of the last common ancestor of all living birds and all of its descendants, which corresponds to meaning number 4 below.
-He assigned other names to the other groups.
+They assigned other names to the other groups.